Fingerstyle Basics for `Ukulele - t i m r, ( p i m a )

 Without Segovia's efforts, the classical guitar would not be where it is today.

 (from classicalguitar.net) - Segovia had many students throughout his career.
 Among the more famous are Christopher Parkening, John Williams, Elliot Fisk and Oscar Ghiglia.
 These students, along with the many others, carry on Segovia's tradition, while at the same time expanding the classical guitar's presence, repertoire, and musical boundaries.

 For more information on Andrés Segovia check out these links

-If there in one area of discussion that players recommendations are all over the board - it's fingernail for classical guitar.
-The technique for classical is appropriate for ukulele.
+If there is one area of discussion that players recommendations are all over the board on - it's fingernails for classical guitar.
+The technique and subject for classica guitar is appropriate for ukulele as well.
 The ukulele is almost a mini classical guitar missing two strings.

 There is one heck of a lot of work to do — but it's well worth the effort.